Getting started with Ionic

 </ion-view>

-And that's it - now you have a fully functioning mobile app.
+And that’s it.
+You’ve got a functioning mobile app.

 Further exercises

-As an exercise you can implement the 'Character' section of the application - try to build it out on your own.
-Once that's done try to also improve the code by separating out the $http requests from the controller into your own custom AngularJS service.
+As an exercise, try building out the ‘Character’ section on your own.
+Once that’s done, separate the $http requests from the controller into a custom AngularJS service.